MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-managed-instance.md

 1. Ensure all the prerequisites are met.
 Creation issues may arise due to improper/incomplete prerequisites.
 2. Ensure you read/check the error message carefully.
 The error messages capture the issue/error in creation.
 3. Check the **SCOM Setup logs** link provided in the error message.
-Select the link to download the SCOM setup logs.
+Select the link to download the System Center Operations Manager setup logs.
 4. If you're unable to identify the issue with the above steps, login to the Virtual Machine Scale Sets instance and check the logs under *C:\WindowsAzure\Logs\Plugins\Microsoft.Azure.SCOMMIServer.ScomServerForWindows\1.0.66*, which helps you identify the issue.
 5. If the issue persists, raise a support ticket with all relevant details [`correlation-id`, `subscription-id`, etc.,]